The Best Mobile Ad Types and Formats: a Comprehensive Guide

 Thus, mobile web ads are great for cross-platform ad campaigns, letting to reach an audience across a variety of platforms using just one version of an ad.
 Besides, compatibility creates a better user experience for the customer, who will be more apt to click on an ad that looks like it belongs on a site.

-Mobile web ads is also a cost-effective option.
+Mobile web ads are also a cost-effective option.
 Due to responsiveness and auto-resizing of ad formats, advertisers will have no trouble when new smartphone and tablet screen sizes and resolutions are launched as they won’t need to create new ads in all kinds of changing sizes.

 Looking how to increase your mobile ads revenue?